-When most people think about sweet potatoes (Ipomoea batatas), Thanksgiving dinner comes to mind.
-It's pretty easy to love a sweet potato casserole, but these tubers are edible as a daily starch.
-Packed with fiber, vitamins and minerals, sweet potatoes are a delicious root vegetable and they are fairly easy to grow in climate zones 9 and warmer, where they're perennial.
+When most people think about sweet potatoes (Ipomoea batatas, USDA hardiness zones 9-11), Thanksgiving dinner comes to mind.
+It's pretty easy to love a sweet potato casserole, as these tubers are edible as a daily starch.
+Packed with fiber, vitamins and minerals, sweet potatoes are a delicious root vegetable and they are fairly easy to grow in zones 9 and warmer, where they're perennial.
 However, they can also grow in cooler zones if you make a few adjustments and prep the plants well ahead of time.
 They need at least 90 days to mature; some require 120 or more.

 Video of the Day